 Their most celebrated album, Siamese Dream (1993), hasn’t gone anywhere, either.

-Corgan reunited with guitarist James Iha and drummer Jimmy Chamberlain in 2017 to record new original material.
-They were joined by longstanding Pumpkins bassist, Jeff Schroeder.
+Corgan reunited with lead guitarist James Iha and drummer Jimmy Chamberlain in 2017 to record new original material.
+They were joined by longstanding Pumpkins guitarist, Jeff Schroeder.

 This will be their first album in more than 18 years to feature all three founding members — the last being Machina II/The Friends & Enemies of Modern Music (2000).